Map

 Combine a Map facet with a Proximity facet

-A Map facet can be combined well with a Proximity facet, which returns results within a chosen radius from a specified location.
+A Map facet can be combined with any other facet to filter the posts/markers on the map.
+A specifically useful facet in combination with a map is the Proximity facet, which returns results within a chosen radius from a specified location.

 When a location and radius are set (or changed) with the Proximity facet, the map will automatically zoom in or out, showing the locations that are within the radius of the set location.